cosmos/ibc-go/docs/ibc/overview.md

 IBC Clients are light clients (identified by a unique client-id) that track the consensus states of other blockchains, along with the proof spec necessary to properly verify proofs against the client's consensus state.
-A client may be associated with any number of connections to one chain.
+A client may be associated with any number of connections to the counterparty chain.
 The supported IBC clients are:

 * [Solo Machine light client](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/06-solomachine): devices such as phones, browsers, or laptops.